kreopelle/kreopelle.github.io/_posts/2018-11-16-react_redux_final_project.markdown

 Beautiful!
 You should see the spinning React logo open in a browser window.
 If you navigate to localhost:3001, you should be greeted by our Rails cartoon friends.

-Now for the fun stuff!
+Now for the fun stuff:
 ### Install active_model_serializers gem

 This gem prepares Model attributes to be rendered into JSON.
 Down the line, we’ll use it to include the url for our attached file in the JSON representation of our model.
 Add it to your Gemfile and run bundle install.